Deb Matthews: Early life and education

-Matthews was born in London, Ontario.
-She is the third of nine children born to Donald Jeune Matthews, former president of the Progressive Conservative Party of Canada.
-Her mother was Joyce Eleanor Matthews, and her sister is Shelley Peterson, the wife of former Ontario Premier David Peterson.
+Her father is Donald Jeune Matthews, former president of the Progressive Conservative Party of Canada from 1971 to 1974, and her sister is Shelley Peterson, the wife of former Ontario Premier David Peterson.

 She graduated from St. George's Public School and A.B.
 Lucas Secondary School.
 She studied at the University of Western Ontario where she earned a PhD in social demography.
 Her doctoral dissertation was entitled the "Consequences of immigrant concentration in Canada, 2001–2051."
-She worked at a number of positions in private business and also taught at the University of Western Ontario.
-Matthews was honoured twice on the University Students' Council Teaching Honour Roll at the University of Western Ontario.

 Political career

-Matthews has been involved in the Liberal Party since 1975, when she helped run Peterson's campaign in the old riding of London Centre.
-She co-chaired the Liberal Party's provincial campaigns in the elections of 1987 and 1995.
-Matthews was elected as President of the Ontario Liberal Party in 2003 and held the post until resigning in late 2006.

 2003 election

 In the 2003 election, Matthews defeated Progressive Conservative cabinet minister Dianne Cunningham by almost 7,000 votes.
-On October 23, 2003, she was appointed the parliamentary assistant to the minister of community and social services, Sandra Pupatello.